Herbs (band)

-Herbs are a New Zealand reggae group founded in 1979 and led by singer-guitarist Dilworth Karaka, the only constant member.
-Since its foundation Herbs has been multi-ethnic in membership and featured Samoans, Tongans, Cook Islanders, New Zealand Europeans and Maori members.
+Herbs are a New Zealand reggae group founded in 1978.
+Since its foundation Herbs has been multi-ethnic in membership and featured Samoans, Tongans, Cook Islanders, New Zealand Europeans and Māori members.
+Herbs was led by singer-guitarist Dilworth Karaka, the main founding member who remained with the band since its inception, until his death in March 2026.

 The 11th inductees into the New Zealand Music Hall of Fame, were once described as "New Zealand's most soulful, heartfelt and consistent contemporary musical voice".
 It has been said their debut EP What's Be Happen? "set a standard for Pacific reggae which has arguably never been surpassed".

 Politics

-The band has always been political, with links to the Polynesian Panthers and the cover of Whats' Be Happen (released during the 1981 Springbok tour) being an aerial photo of police action at Bastion Point in 1978.
+The band has always been political, with links to the Polynesian Panthers and the cover of What's Be Happen (released during the 1981 Springbok tour) being an aerial photo of police action at Bastion Point in 1978.
 As well as race relations, the band took a strong stance on nuclear weapons in the Pacific with "French Letter".

 History

 Herbs produced a stream of reggae hits with some of the country's top talent.
 In the 1980s and the first half of the '90s, Herbs had 10 top 20 singles hits.
-Herbs also worked alongside UB40, Taj Mahal, Billy Preston, Neil Sedaka, Tina Turner, Neil Young, George Benson, Joe Walsh, and Stevie Wonder.
+Herbs also worked alongside UB40, Taj Mahal, Billy Preston, Neil Sedaka, Tina Turner, Neil Young, George Benson, Joe Walsh and Stevie Wonder.

 Herbs' music is upbeat and clear in its messages.
 Their 1982 New Zealand hit "French Letter", which spent 11 weeks on the charts, expressed New Zealand's anti-nuclear stance.
 Fourteen years later, it was re-recorded to garner support for the prevention of nuclear testing at Mururoa.
 Similarly, "No Nukes (The Second Letter)", "Nuclear Waste" and "Light of the Pacific" expressed much the same sentiment.

 Herbs' third release and first full album Long Ago, which featured the 1984 single of the same name, was produced by well-known New Zealand bass player Billy Kristian.
 In 1986, former Be-Bop Deluxe bassist/vocalist Charlie Tumahai joined the group, having been a session musician for various international acts.

 In 1986, "Slice of Heaven" with Dave Dobbyn reached number one on both the New Zealand and Australian charts.
 In 1989 they played on Tim Finn's hit "Parihaka" and in 1992 Annie Crummer fronted the hit single "See What Love Can Do."

 Around this time the band forged into producing, providing instrumentation for Samoan singing sensation John Parker.
 The album titled Another Girl produced a local hit, a reggae-funk inspired cover of the Maori folk song "E Papa".